victornas91/victornas91/README.md

 - Software Development for Games, Mobile and 3D Web Apps.
 - Intel Gathering, Web Scraping, Social Network Automation and Mobile Pentesting.
-- FinOps consulting for AWS and Azure.
+- DevSecOps and FinOps consulting for AWS and Azure.

 The topics that I'm focused on researching: